-I like the EV mouse, but would prefer a narrower model without the shiny bit: I keep banging the left side of the base into my laptop’s edge (yes, my space is THAT cramped).
+I liked the EV mouse shape, but would prefer a narrower model without the shiny bit: I keep banging the left side of the base into my laptop’s edge (yes, my space is THAT cramped).
 Until such time, the Anker remains the better choice for my limited space.

 Update: The scroll wheel became noisy (squeaking annoyingly) and rough less than a week after I started using it, which makes me wonder about its build quality and longevity.
 There’s no easy way to open the case to lubricate it.
 I emailed Edota and asked for advice on repairing it, but all they could do was tell me to return it.
 So it’s on its way back and the mouse will get a poor review on Amazon.

 The Aukey mouse is more of a traditional flat design, just with the left side raised what feels like less than 20 degrees.
 It feels small in my rather large hands – not the smallest mouse I’ve used, but not the size I prefer.
 The Amazon selling page advertises it as “more comfortable than a vertical cordless mouse,” but really I don’t see how.
 It feels only marginally more comfortable to me than any other small, horizontal mouse.